 Following the recurrent crises in Eastern Congo, Banyamulenge have become citizens of nowhere moving from Congo, Burundi, Rwanda; currently Kenya, Uganda and Western Countries.
 Though not limited to that, the presence of 1994 Hutu military and the Vangu Mambweni commission (and its subsequent consequences), most Banyamulenge have settled to Rwanda since 1994 onwards.
 There would be few members of the Banyamulenge community with no relative in Rwanda.
 That is why many chose to cautiously deal with Kigali.

-Two weeks ago, an influential high rank priest visiting one of the Congo’s Cities has warned that keep referring to Kigali would lead to individual risks but also to wider risks that could affect family members.
-That was an advice to those pointing a finger on Rwanda around the Eastern Congo messes.
-Though he is among few who can openly and publicly refer to that these risks, I myself believe that many would have the same feeling and chose to unwillingly play the “ostrich”.
+Two weeks ago, an influential high rank priest visiting one of the Congo’s Cities has warned that keep referring to Kigali as part of plot to exterminate the Banyamulenge would lead to individual risks but also to widen risks that could affect family members.
+That was an advice to those pointing a finger on Kigali around its involvement in the Eastern Congo messes.
+Though he is among few who can openly and publicly refer to these risks, I myself believe that many would have the same feeling and chose to unwillingly play the “ostrich”.
 I felt personally warned for my cautious mind that feels pointing a finger to anyone responsible of something s/he voluntarily or mistakenly committed.
 Besides cautious mind, I would wish to treat all of them equally.
 You wonder why referring to a neighboring country?

 - Any reason to mingle with neighboring countries?